<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Alexandra Sweny]]></dc:creator>

-<guid isPermaLink="false">https://readquebec.ca/?post_type=project&#038;p=10049</guid>
+<guid isPermaLink="false">https://readquebec.ca/?post_type=project&#038;p=10293</guid>

-<p>The post <a href="https://readquebec.ca/book/eating-the-urban-wild/">Eating the Urban Wild</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>
+<p>The post <a href="https://readquebec.ca/book/what-we-choose-to-forget-a-quebec-story-of-unshared-memories/">What We Choose To Forget: A Quebec Story of Unshared Memories</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>

 ]]></description>

-<p>The post <a href="https://readquebec.ca/book/eating-the-urban-wild/">Eating the Urban Wild</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>
+<p>The post <a href="https://readquebec.ca/book/what-we-choose-to-forget-a-quebec-story-of-unshared-memories/">What We Choose To Forget: A Quebec Story of Unshared Memories</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>

 ]]></content:encoded>